bonadocs/docs/docs/guides/Playground/Contracts/Action.md

 # Actions

-Actions allows us to interact with our contracts using a JavaScript environment; similar to the frontend of an application.
+Actions allow us to interact with our contracts using a JavaScript environment; similar to the front end of an application.
 Multiple smart contract method calls and transactions are required to complete certain complex actions.
-For example, executing a Swap action on Uniswap involves at least two calls for most tokens: approve tokens (`approve`), execute swap (`swapExactTokensForTokens`).
-Actions allows us to complete these kind of interactions on smart contracts.
+For example, executing a Swap action on Uniswap involves at least two calls for most tokens: approve tokens (`approve`), and execute swap (`swapExactTokensForTokens`).
+Actions allow us to complete these kinds of interactions on smart contracts.

 To create an action, click on the `Add` icon as shown below: